SHOP NOW—free delivery anywhere in Australia

 Wildly inventive and emotionally powerful, Silence Once Begun is a devastating portrayal of a justice system compromised, and evidence that Jesse Ball is a voraciously gifted novelist working at the height of his powers.

 ‘Strange, brief, beguiling… Ball’s talents, both as a storyteller and a writer of prose, tend to burst the borders of his structures.
-His language is chastely lyrical, with a discreet masculinity… He is often appealingly funny, in an absurdist manner.’
+His language is chastely lyrical, with a discreet musicality… He is often appealingly funny, in an absurdist manner.’

 ‘“Jesse Ball” investigates a series of disappearances, a wrongful conviction and a love story in modern-day Osaka, Japan.
 [He] makes readers’ heads spin yet again with a darker but more tempered version of his strange, almost whimsical multimedia creations … There’s no denying the fascination his aberrant storytelling inspires.‘